lucakane246/ICF-Ignition-Model/README.md

 Despite its simplicity, the model captures the prominent features of ICF ignition, including a sharp ignition threshold and strong sensitivity of ignition time relative to initial temperature.
 The results demonstrate how alpha-particle self-heating can overcome energy losses above a certain initial temperature, leading to thermal runaway and ignition under fixed confinement conditions.

+V. Running the program

+Read file "requirements.txt".
+Open code, and run.
+Plots will be saved to "figures" folder.